Through the Heliospheric Lens: Directional Deflection of High-Energy Cosmic-Ray Electrons and Positrons: Results

 For practical anisotropy work, the differences in Fig.~\ref{fig:model_comparisons_overlay} translate into model-dependent threshold energies \(E_{\rm crit}(\theta_{\rm inst})\): relative to Parker, DQCS–based models raise $E_{\rm crit}$ at low energies only slightly (due to added $B_\phi$), but \emph{lower} $E_{\rm crit}$ in the TeV range where the mean deflection is a factor of a few smaller.
 Consequently, conclusions about CRE dipoles near a degree should quote a systematic envelope that spans these model families.

 \emph{Implications for the positron excess.} The energy–dependent bending illustrated in Fig.~\ref{fig:model_comparisons_overlay} is directly relevant to directional tests of the PAMELA/AMS positron excess \citep{Adriani2009Nature,Aguilar2013PRL,Aguilar2019PRL}.
 In source scenarios where one (or a few) nearby pulsars dominate the local positron budget—most prominently Geminga and Monogem \citep{Hooper2009JCAP,Yuksel2009PRL,LindenProfumo2013ApJ,Abeysekara2017Science}—the interstellar arrival distribution at the heliopause can carry a broad hemispheric excess pointing toward the candidate.
 Our calculations show that, once this interstellar pattern is propagated through the heliosphere, a \emph{net hemispheric asymmetry in the positron sky can survive at high energies} (e.g., $\gtrsim$~TeV) for field configurations with stronger azimuthal winding and modest HCS tilts.
 However, the same configurations induce tens–of–degree deflections at sub–TeV energies; in that regime the sheet geometry and charge–sign drifts generically wash out the large–scale gradient, diluting any hemispheric imprint from a single nearby pulsar.
 Consequently, directional tests of the pulsar origin of the excess are most informative at the top of the AMS energy range and above, while at a few $\times 10^2$~GeV and below the heliospheric leg must be folded in as a foreground that can rotate and smooth the expected gradient.
-This interpretation is consistent with the small upper limits on large–scale CRE anisotropy (see e.g. Ref.~\cite{Ackermann2010FermiCREAniso}) and with the picture emerging from TeV–halo observations, which establish strong local injection from Geminga/Monogem but also suggest transport conditions that further blur directional information before particles reach the heliosphere \citep{Abeysekara2017Science}.
+This interpretation is consistent with the small upper limits on large–scale CRE anisotropy (see e.g. Ref.~\cite{Ackermann2010FermiCREAniso}) and with the picture emerging from TeV–halo observations, which establish strong local injection from Geminga/Monogem but also suggest transport conditions that further blur directional information before particles reach the heliosphere \citep{Abeysekara2017Science}. {At TeV energies, electrons and positrons experience opposite Lorentz forces in the large-scale heliospheric field, leading to mirror-image deflection patterns.
+For the Parker field configuration, this charge-sign dependence produces an angular separation of order $\Delta\theta_{\rm e^{\pm}}\!\sim\!2\,r_{\rm L}^{-1}\!\!\int B_{\perp}\,ds$, corresponding to $\sim1$–$2^{\circ}$ at 1~TeV.
+Such differences imply that the two charge populations may probe slightly distinct entry regions at the heliopause, potentially diluting any intrinsic anisotropy.
+This effect is smaller than the angular resolution of current detectors but could become relevant for next-generation wide-field instruments or for stacked multi-year anisotropy analyses.}